ldilan6/PenaltyKick/README.md

 On your device, go to Settings> Display and Brightness> Auto-lock.
 Disable locking by selecting never.

 In the top left of the Xcode interface, click Run (the "play" button).
 You should see the app when Xcode finishes building.
+The game is played in landscape view.

 If needed do the following.